 Forget the party side of the island because the Old Town of Ibiza is absolutely gorgeous.
 Spectacular views and a real history give this town character and charm.
 It offers Roman ruins, a castle and amazing restaurants and bars that give it a cosmopolitan feeling.
 Take in the Mediterranean sea and browse at the ships that dock here.
 This sun-soaked town allows you to mix relaxation with adventure giving it a real feel-good factor.

 A real chocolate-box kind of town, the winding, cobbled streets tell a real story of the history of this town.
 The Gothic spires, guard towers and churches along with the shops restaurants and bars are all enclosed within walls, ensuring that the magic and authentic Estonian experience remain.
 Visit the Danish King’s Garden and explore the museums and coloured house.
-Get lost in the mixture of beauty and grandeur of Tallinn.
+Get lost in the mixture of beauty and grandeur of Tallinn – it’s one of my favourite old towns in Europe.